tsenart/vegeta/README.md

 global flags:
   -cpus int
-        Number of CPUs to use (default 16)
+        Number of CPUs to use (defaults to the number of CPUs you have) -profile string
-  -profile string
         Enable profiling of [cpu, heap]
   -version